matthew-paul/valorant-lineups/README.md

 ## Project Status

 The project is mostly complete, I am still working on the UI.
-Users can view a few lineups from [the abilities tab](https://valorant-lineups.com/abilities), but I am working on adding more.
+Users can view a few lineups from the lineups tab, but I am working on adding more.

 ## Project Screen Shots